snarkipus/zero2axum/README.md

 - [ ] TODO: What happens if a user tries to subscribe twice?
 Make sure that they receive two confirmation emails;
 - [ ] TODO: What happens if a user clicks on a confirmation link twice?
 - [ ] TODO: What happens if the subscription token is well-formatted but non-existent?
-- [ ] TODO: Add validation on the incoming token, we are currently passing the raw user input straight into a query (thanks sqlx for protecting us from SQL injections <3);
+- [ ] TODO: Add validation on the incoming token; we are currently passing the raw user input straight into a query (thanks sqlx for protecting us from SQL injections <3);
-- [ ] TODO :Use a proper templating solution for our emails (e.g. tera);
+- [ ] TODO: Use a proper templating solution for our emails (e.g., tera);
-- [ ] TODO: At some point, it might be worth revisiting implenting `cargo-chef` instead of using `--mount=type=cache`, even if it's just to understand other alternatives to build artifact caching.
+- [ ] TODO: At some point, it might be worth revisiting implementing `cargo-chef` instead of using `--mount=type=cache`, even if it's just to understand other alternatives to build artifact caching.
 - See [post](https://www.reddit.com/r/rust/comments/13yafcl/comment/jmmay3h/?utm_source=share&utm_medium=web2x&context=3)
 ## Chapter 8